HP Pavilion dv5

 The HP Pavilion dv5 was a model series of laptop/mobile computers manufactured by Hewlett-Packard Company that features a 15.4" diagonal display.
 The HP Pavilion dv4 features a 14.1" and the HP Pavilion dv7 a 17" display.
 The dv5 series has been discontinued, being partially replaced by the dv6 (16") series, and released again as a 14.5" model in 2010.
+The laptop was announced in June 2008 and was officially released to the market in July 2008.
+There were also a few special edition versions of this model, like the Renewal Imprint finish special edition, that released on October 3, 2008.